BP plc 9% Preferred Shares (LON:BP.B) PT Set at GBX 700 by Barclays

-BP plc 9% Preferred Shares (LON:BP.B) has been given a GBX 700 ($9.50) price target by analysts at Barclays in a research report issued on Tuesday, Borsen Zeitung reports.
-Barclays‘s price objective would suggest a potential upside of 278.38% from the company’s current price.
+BP plc 9% Preferred Shares (LON:BP.B) has been given a GBX 700 ($9.55) price target by research analysts at Barclays in a research note issued on Tuesday, Borsen Zeitung reports.
+Barclays‘s price target would suggest a potential upside of 278.38% from the company’s previous close.

-BP.B has been the topic of several other research reports.
-Royal Bank of Canada set a GBX 410 ($5.57) target price on BP plc 9% Preferred Shares in a research note on Thursday, January 6th.
-Deutsche Bank Aktiengesellschaft set a GBX 404 ($5.48) price target on BP plc 9% Preferred Shares in a report on Monday, December 6th.
-Finally, The Goldman Sachs Group set a GBX 550 ($7.47) target price on BP plc 9% Preferred Shares in a research note on Friday, January 7th.
+Several other equities analysts have also weighed in on the stock.
+Royal Bank of Canada set a GBX 410 ($5.59) price objective on shares of BP plc 9% Preferred Shares in a research report on Thursday, January 6th.
+Deutsche Bank Aktiengesellschaft set a GBX 404 ($5.51) price objective on shares of BP plc 9% Preferred Shares in a research report on Monday.
+JPMorgan Chase & Co. set a GBX 590 ($8.05) price objective on shares of BP plc 9% Preferred Shares in a research report on Friday, January 14th.
+Finally, The Goldman Sachs Group set a GBX 550 ($7.50) target price on shares of BP plc 9% Preferred Shares in a report on Friday, January 7th.

 BP p.l.c. engages in energy business worldwide.
 It operates through three segments: Upstream, Downstream, and Rosneft.
 The Upstream segment is involved in the oil and natural gas exploration, field development, and production; midstream transportation, storage, and processing; and marketing and trading of liquefied natural gas (LNG), biogas, power and natural gas liquids (NGLs).